python/mypy/mypyc/doc/dev-intro.md

 There is one test case, `testConcatenateLists`.
 It has two sub-cases, `test_concat_lists` and `test_concat_empty_lists`.
-Note that you can use the pytest -k argument to only run `testConcetanateLists`, but you can't filter tests at the sub-case level.
+Note that you can use the pytest -k argument to only run `testConcatenateLists`, but you can't filter tests at the sub-case level.

 It's recommended to have multiple sub-cases per test case, since each